EnzoRudySEKKAI/crazyflie-volleyball/README.md

 ### LPS

 You need to setup the Loco Positioning System to make it work with Crazyflie.
-(If you want to print the anchor's stand, the STL file is in the folder "lps-anchor-stand".
+(If you want to print the anchor's stand, the STL file is in the folder "lps-anchor-stand". \
-Also adding a Flow Deck improves the stability and precision of the Crazyflie.
+Adding a Flow Deck improves the stability and precision of the Crazyflie.
 We recommend you to add it.

 ### Aruco Marker